Drugs Alcohol and Weapons on Campus

 No. It is the responsibility of those who choose to carry handguns on campus to make themselves aware of where and when they can do so.
 They can learn which of their classes include high school students by asking the registrar, as can faculty members and their classmates.
 In fact, the USG does not recommend that faculty members make announcements in class because it may lead to confusion among students resulting from inconsistencies between different professors and different classes.

-May faculty members provide information about HB 280 in their course syllabi?
+May faculty members provide information about campus carry in their course syllabi?

 Yes.
 Faculty members can provide information by linking to the USG guidance at the usg.edu website.